SAGIRIxr/SCP-Seedbox-Installer/README.md

+Here's the improved Markdown documentation for your SCP-Seedbox-Installer script, including both English and Chinese versions.

+---

-# SCP-Seedbox-Installer
+## SCP-Seedbox-Installer

-This script is designed to automate the installation and configuration of a dedicated seedbox with `qbittorrent-nox` on a Debian-based system, specifically when using the Netcup **Server Control Panel (SCP)** to install an image.
+This script automates the installation and configuration of a dedicated seedbox with `qbittorrent-nox` on a Debian-based system, specifically when using the Netcup **Server Control Panel (SCP)** to install an image.

-## Features
+### Features

 - Installs essential tools: `curl`, `htop`, and `vnstat`
 - Configures `qBittorrent` with custom settings: